Beet Kvass

 That way you will always drink or eat something that you are fully happy with.

-It is important to remember that fermented drinks, and this one in particular, will produce significant amounts of CO2, making them very dangerous to store in glass.
+It is important to remember that fermented drinks, and this one in particular, will produce significant amounts of CO2, making them very dangerous if stored in glass.

 Plastic bottles are a must, especially if priming is involved.